cpunion/send_file_with_range/README.md

 ## Usage

-To use this, you just need to pass the `:range => true` option to a normal `send_file` call.
+To use this, you just need to pass the `range: true` option to a normal `send_file` call.

 ```ruby